djipidi/graphene_django_crud/README.md

 for mutating, relation fields may be connected with an existing record or a sub-create may be inlined (generally referred to as nested mutations).
 If the relation is a List then multiple connections or sub-creates are permitted.

+Inlined mutations are very similar to top-level ones but have the important difference that the sub-create has excluded the field where supplying its relation to the type of parent Object being created would normally be.
+This is because a sub-create forces its record to relate to the parent one.

 #### ReadField
 Query field to allow clients to find one particular record at time of the respective model.